-InMotion’s third tier has no caps on core hosting features and adds additional support promises.
+InMotion Hosting’s third tier comes with 100 websites, 200GB storage, unlimited domains and adds additional support promises.
 They also increase the default allocation of memory and CPUs to your account.

-InMotion and Bluehost offer comparable pricing & feature sets for the third tier.
-I’d lean to InMotion because their add-ons are more compelling for the price.
+InMotion Hosting and Bluehost offer comparable pricing & feature sets for the third tier.
+I’d lean to InMotion Hosting because their add-ons are more compelling for the price.

 All that said – there is much more to hosting than simply price.
 Let’s look at other areas among the three companies.